 Distracting yourself from the pain to reduce the intensity can help, and ensuring that you add methods of relaxation into your everyday routine can help in the long-term, as it reduces the prominence pain has in your life, and therefore stops it snowballing.

 A medication called carbamazepine can be used in the treatment of trigeminal neuralgia.
 This is an anticonvulsant medication typically used to treat epilepsy.
 It reduces nerve pain by slowing down the sensation response in the nerves.
 It is common to take carbamazepine until about a month after the pains have stopped when the dose may then be reduced gradually and stopped.
 Following this, there is often a period of being pain free but for many people with trigeminal neuralgia the pain returns in the future when treatment needs to be restarted.
+There is other nerve pain medications available.
+However, most of these are not suitable for trigeminal neuralgia.
 Some people find that carbamazepine works well at first but less well over the years.

 There are also some minor and major surgical options that can relieve this pain but this would need further discussion with a specialist.